 THEO 105H Sacred Scripture

 THEO 400H Living in Christ

 The Honors Integrated Colloquia are interdisciplinary discussions for students in the Honors Program, which meet twice a semester.
 They are dedicated to fostering an interdisciplinary and integrated conversation, focusing on texts and ideas within the core curriculum, as well as broader ideals and themes within the overall philosophy of the curriculum.
 These stimulating Colloquia are led by three professors representing diverse disciplines.

 Some of the past Colloquia topics are as follows:

 • The U.S Constitution: Christian or Secular?

 • Competing Visions of Liberty: LBJ, Reagan and the American Dream

 Do I have to be in a dorm with just honor students?

-The Honors Program at Ave Maria University offers designated clusters of rooms for honors students within the regular men’s and women’s residence halls.
-The honors sections will have specially designated Resident Assistants to support and assist the students and organize activities.
+No. The Honors Program offers designated clusters of rooms for honors students within the regular men’s and women’s residence halls, but students may alternatively live outside honors clusters and/or room with non-honors students.
+Honors clusters will have specially designated Resident Assistants to support and assist the students and organize activities.
 Students may contact the Office of Residence Life to request alternative dorm assignments.